convus/convus-browser-extension/README.md

 Required to get the url and title of the website you are reading, for your rating.

+#### scripting justification

+Required to get the metadata on the page for the rating and to get the API key to authenticate on Convus.org

 #### storage justification

 Required to store a key to authenticate your rating.